 Toddler backpacks are just the right size for little boys and girls to carry.
 They can also be surprisingly spacious and hold quite a bit of stuff.

 If you’re interested in getting a backpack for your toddler, Amazon has some ridiculously cute toddler backpacks to choose from (and many of them are pretty inexpensive too!).

 Obviously, you’ll want to include diapers in your little one’s backpack.
 I keep about four in there at a time, which is plenty to last him for the few hours we’re out of the house at a time.

-If your toddler happens to be potty trained or in the process of training, definitely include a few pairs of extra underwear or training pants.
+If your toddler happens to be potty trained or in the process of training, definitely include a few pairs of extra underwear or pull ups.